krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

             NERSC.GOV = ES.NET
         }

-In the above examples, the ordering is not important, except when the same subtag name is used more then once.
-The client will use this to determine the path.
-(It is not important to the server, since the transited field is not sorted.)
+When a subtag is used more than once within a tag, clients will use the order of values to determine the path.
+The order of values is not important to servers.

-This feature is not currently supported by DCE.
-DCE security servers can be used with Kerberized clients and servers, but versions prior to DCE 1.1 did not fill in the transited field, and should be used with caution.

 .. _dbdefaults: